-The eligible own funds identified in Section E.2.1 amount to 222.6% of the SCR capital requirement presented in Section E.1.3.4.
-On the previous year's reporting date, this ratio stood at 296.5%.
-This change is mainly due to the market recovery in 2019.
-As a result, the solvency ratio lies within an area similar to before the market decline at the end of 2018.
-This material change (more than 10%) is due to an increase in the capital requirement SCR (see E.2.2) and a decrease in own funds and expected future profits (see Section E.1.2.2).
+The eligible own funds identified in Section E.2.1 amount to 190.0% of the SCR capital requirement presented in Section E.1.3.4.
+On the previous year's reporting date, this ratio stood at 222.6%.
+This change is mainly due to the corona crisis that started in the first quarter of 2020 and its financial impact on the equity market.